learn-co-curriculum/dsc-normality-assumption/README.md

 In statistics, a ***Q-Q (quantile-quantile) plot*** is a probability plot, which is a graphical method for comparing two probability distributions by plotting their quantiles against each other.

 We will use the Q-Q plot to compare the _actual_ data to _theoretical_ quantiles.
-In this case the theoretical quantiles would be the normal distribution (using the SciPy `stats.norm`).
+In this case the theoretical quantiles would be the normal distribution (using the SciPy `stats.norm` function).

 When inspecting a Q-Q plot you are looking for the data points to follow the diagonal line as closely as possible.